 Here is Gina Lake channeling Jesus from her book, Jesus Speaking: On Overcoming Fear and Developing Trust, with a message about how to become more comfortable with the aging process and deal with any fears around that.
-A transcript of this video message can be read below by scrolling down the page:
+A transcript of this video message can be read below.

 The fear of aging is another fear about the future that haunts many.
 Since “aging” is a concept, and relative like all concepts, what this means to you needs to be examined.
 What meaning do you give to the idea of aging?
 What beliefs do you have around it?
 What do you assume about it?
 Will it make you ugly?
 Weak?
 Unlovable?
 Does it mean you’ll be unhappy?
 Have a miserable existence?
 Unable to do things?
 Cast aside?
 Worthless?
 These ideas are all unreal, untrue concepts.
 There is no such thing as “ugly,” “weak,” “unlovable,” and so on.
 These are stories you tell yourself about yourself, which make you suffer, when you don’t have to.